kaylevine/PUI2016_kal573/HW3_kal573/CitibikeReview_fb55.md

 Imports should all be at the top (pep8) .
 I oftn leave them in the middle to show people the workflow but they should be moved.

-**All figures should have captions that explain what I am looking at88. the first scatter plot is too dense to understand much; use transparency (alpha) or plot only a random subset of the data.
+**All figures should have captions that explain what I am looking at**.
+The first scatter plot is too dense to understand much; use transparency (alpha) or plot only a random subset of the data.
 The data is properly processed and it supports a test of means (t-test)  as well as more detailed analysis of the distribution of durations.